 All over the state of Arizona!
 Phoenix, Mesa, Chandler, Scottsdale, Glendale, Yuma, Gilbert, Peoria, Surprise, Tempe, Sedona, Tombstone; if it's in the Grand Canyon State, we'll ship to you quick, fast, and in a hurry!
-At this time we're unable to ship outside of AZ through our website, but we'll happily ship to the remaining United States via Etsy.

 We get our beans from distributors and wholesalers that work directly with farms in each region.
 We've checked and double checked to ensure that each supplier does fair trade, meaning the farmers get appropriate pay for their hard work and precious beans.